luizbgomide/sovereign/spells.md

 ### Final Death - Level 2
 The necromancer curses one visible target per level.

 For the rest of the Turn, these targets cannot recover or gain HP and will die instantly if Mortally Injured.
-After each failed instance of healing, a target can make a Physical save to throw off the spell.
+After each failed instance of healing, a target makes a Physical save to throw off the spell.

 ### Raise Corpse - Level 2
 The necromancer targets a mostly-intact skeleton or corpse, imbuing it with a semblance of life.